stelda/react-modal-stelda/README.md

 - `isOpen` (boolean): Whether the modal is open or not.
 - `onClose` (function): Function to call when the modal is closed.
 - `message` (string): The message to display in the modal.
+- `overlayClassName` (string): The CSS class for the overlay.
+- `contentClassName` (string): The CSS class for the modal content.
+- `closeButtonClassName` (string): The CSS class for the close button.

 ## Styles